BennyDeBock/portfolio/content/blog/software-version-a-brief-introduction/index.md

 2. Date-based Versioning: Another typical method of versioning where the version number is based on the release date.
 Typically seen in the format of `YYYY.MM.DD` or `YYYY-MM-DD`.
 It provides a clear chronological order of releases, but it does not specify the extent or nature of the modifications.

-3. Build Number: Where previously mentioned schemes used a sequence of numbers, some software employs a build number.
+3. Build Number: Where previously mentioned schemes used a sequence of numbers, some software employ a build number.
 This is a unique identification assigned to each build of the software.
 Build numbers can be sequential or include information such as timestamps or revision numbers, although this is not a requirement.

 ## Why should I use versioning?